cessda/cessda.cdc.osmh-indexer.cmm/README.md

 purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Test it
+Runs all the Junit Test

     mvn clean test

 ### Sonar it

-Static code quality with verification with Sonar Qube
+Static code quality with verification with SonarQube

     mvn sonar:sonar \
       -Dsonar.host.url=http://localhost:9000 \

 ### Build it
+Prepares a clean jar package

     mvn clean package

 ### Run it
+Runs the built jar

     java -Xms2G -Xmx4G -jar target/pasc-osmh-handler.oai-pmh*.jar

+### Run it one-liner

+    mvn clean package && java -Xms2G -Xmx4G -jar target/pasc-osmh-handler.oai-pmh*.jar

 ### Run it - with profile
+The profile will apply the specified environment property for a given profile

     java -jar -Dspring.profiles.active=dev target/pasc-osmh-handler.oai-pmh*.jar
     java -jar -Dspring.profiles.active=uat target/pasc-osmh-handler.oai-pmh*.jar
     java -jar -Dspring.profiles.active=prod target/pasc-osmh-handler.oai-pmh*.jar